KotaAzul/Mystery-Series/README.md

 ## Series Log
 Keep track of your additions or changes to the series with a simple log entry.

+* 06.20.2018 Bob Used Java version to finish bob_001 on all sections (please check).
 * 06.18.2018 Bob Used Java version to finish (maybe?) d01 on all sections.
 * 06.09.2018 Bob First use of Java Reconstruct for RGB_100 and RGB_010 on ss 46,47
 * 06.08.2018 DDH traced d02 on s1-10